Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 We're going to due this from sratch, not via any of the templates (SPA, Web Api).

 ### Scenario
 We have a JavaScript web client that should be able to talk to our API.
-The API requires all requests to be authenticated.
+The Api requires all requests to be authenticated.

 There are many options for securing our Api.

-We could use a static API key distributed to every client.
-However, a static API key is not ideal for our use case, since it would be easy for anyone to get the API key in clear text from the client.
+We could use a static Api key distributed to every client.
+However, a static Api key is not ideal for our use case, since it would be easy for anyone to get the API key in clear text from the client.
 Instead we have to get an API key per client user.

-We could implement a custom API key solution, but why implement a custom one when there are standards like OAuth 2.0.
+We could implement a custom Api key solution, but why implement a custom one when there are standards like OAuth 2.0.
 OAuth 2.0 is an authorization framework that allows us to issue and consume tokens in standardized and interoperable way.

 In the templates for SPA or Web Api there are a lot of helper classes to get you up and running with ***authentication*** from a mix of providers.
 In our case we also have different levels of privileges for the resource endpoints.
 Thus we also have need for ***authorization***.
 This could be achived by using claims-based authorization.